Loading...

 Jacob here has said that he chose green and yellow soft threads to reflect the tropical flowers in his visual resource.

-So let's take a look at a summary for today's lesson, developing your textile voice.
+So let's take a look at a summary for today's lesson, "Developing your textile voice.

-Style is a distinctive way of working, shaped by the artist's influences, materials, and ideas.
+" Style is a distinctive way of working, shaped by the artist's influences, materials, and ideas.

 Artists experiment by testing different techniques and materials to develop their style.

-It can grow and change through reflection and repetition.
+A personal style isn't fixed; it can grow and change through reflection and repetition.

 And influences like culture, nature, or personal experiences help inspire your textile voice and shape creative choices.

-Thank you for learning with me today and I really hope to see you soon.
+Thank you for learning with me today, and I really hope to see you soon.